-All refer to the knowledge that can be learned and qualifications acquired through PMI’s credentialing programmes.
+All of the aforementioned refer to the knowledge gained and the qualifications acquired through PMI’s credentialing programmes.
 These are augmented by other PMI resources including Seminars World and Global Congresses.

-The UK Chapter provides regular meetings throughout the UK to catch up with and share knowledge of news and new developments.
+The UK Chapter hosts regular meetings throughout the UK, where members may catch up with other professionals and share knowledge of news and new developments.
 These are also opportunities for members to meet, to make new acquaintances and learn more about the project community in the UK, in different industries and across the world.